Jaskowicz1/rconpp/README.md

 - Support for Valve and non-Valve games.
 - Non-blocking and blocking calls.
-- Header-Only (all in one file).

 #### To-do

 - Support for hosting an RCON server.
 - Support for multiple response packets.
+- Make the project header-Only (all in one file).

 #### Library Usage

-This library is used in
+This library is used in:
 - [Factorio-Discord-Relay Revamped](https://github.com/Jaskowicz1/fdr-remake)

 If you're using this library, feel free to message me and show me, you might just get your project shown here!